salt-extensions/community/working_group/2024/2024-09-19-meeting-notes.md

             - Sent email but no reply to date.

 - **Discussion of next steps with this working group.**
+    - With regard to Trust Publishing, and the ability to publish to PyPI, Nick currently has charge of that (ownership) but MIA,
+        - Max suggested Broadcom taking over ownership / maintainence of that ability
+        - David suggested a bot own that which maintainers have access to, peferring to keep this all community owned and run
+    - For extensions from scratch, using __copier init__ provides ability to provide framework for scratch extension which can be filled in with details of the extension.

 ## Next steps